Supasheet.

 Grouped data:

-CREATE VIEW dashboards.sales_by_category AS
+CREATE VIEW public.sales_by_category AS

 SELECT